MnAnX/infrastructure/README.md

 Infrastructure components I use to quickly build up a stable and scalable service.

 ## ZMQ Server
 It's a lightweight, easily embedded server that communicates through ZeroMQ.
-You can add handlers to serve different kinds of requests, and scale them by just giving one parameter.
-You can add workers easily either on the localhost or remote hosts.
+You can add handlers to serve different kinds of requests, and scale them.
+You can add workers either on the localhost or remote hosts.
 Server dispatches workload evenly amongst all available workers.
 ### Single server
 An example of how to create a simple server that runs on one host: